 In some neighborhoods, people actually don’t hand out any type of candy without a funny joke or riddle being told.
 If these silly sayings above aren’t quite working for you, try to think up a few jokes that your little ones can ask instead.
-Whatever you decide to do or say on Halloween night, be safe and have fun!
+Whatever you decide to do or say, be safe and have a fun spook-tacular halloween!
 Important to note, also ensure the safety of those you interact with, physical, emotional, and psychological.

 1. Happy Halloween!
 Snack for my sack?